Mujhse Shaadi Karogi: Reception

 Mujhse Shaadi Karogi was well received by critics, who praised the film's direction, cinematography, choreography, costumes, styling and performances.

 Taran Adarsh of Bollywood Hungama gave it four stars out of five, calling it a "mass entertainer" and an apt example of escapist cinema which "transports you to a world of make-believe".
 Adarsh praised the chemistry between Khan, Kumar and Chopra and wrote, "Stylishly shot at some panoramic locales of Mauritius, with no double entendres, the film proves yet again that only David can pull off such stories without the cinegoer feeling cheated by an obscure plot."

-Subhash K. Jha gave Mujhse Shaadi Karogi a positive review for Indo-Asian News Service, calling the film Dhawan's smartest comedy to date: "This is one laughathon you can enjoy with your family without squirming in your seats."
 Sukanya Verma of Rediff.com also praised the film: "It's a screwball comedy with gorgeous visuals, crisp editing, and fine performances.
 David Dhawan gets it right."
 A review in The Hindu called it "pure entertainment" and praised the clean humour and Kumar's performance writing that "Khan shows more brawn than histrionics, while Kumar displays a real flair for comedy.
 Some of his expressions are delightfully wicked and effortless."

 For India Today, Anupama Chopra found the film "partly fun but mostly exhausting": "Mujhse Shaadi Karogi is pure dazzle.
 There are clothes of all designs imaginable – from gorgeous embroidered and sequinned Indian outfits to sleek and hip western attire.
 There are locations of breathtaking beauty from aquamarine seas to quaint churches."
 She also appreciated many of the film's gags, particularly those derived from the 2000 American film Meet the Parents.
 Writing for Outlook, Namrata Joshi rated the film two stars, and noted its similarities to the 2003 American film Anger Management.